slowjams/CLR-via-C-/Chapter z19-Nullable Value.md

 <Nullable>enable</Nullable>
 ```

-When we turn this feature on, C# compiler will treat all reference types non-nullable by defaulty.
+When we turn this feature on, C# compiler will treat all reference types non-nullable by default.
 So there will be warning in
 ```C#
 // 1st warning
 static string Test(int i) {  // <--- compiler CS8600 warning "Converting null literal or possible null value to non-nullable type (string name)"